A sample of 500 random adult books in a library has an average of... | Channels for Pearson+

 Multiple Choice

 A sample of 500 random adult books in a library has an average of 312 pages with a standard deviation of 26 pages.
-Find the percentage of books in the sample with less than 338 pages using the Empirical Rule of Standard Deviation.
+According to the Empirical Rule of Standard Deviation, find the central range of page lengths containing 95% of the books in the sample.

 A